 Planning and Estimation

-Planning and estimation are key components for keeping your lead time low.
+Planning and estimation are key components for keeping your Agile lead time low.
 When you manage your backlog diligently and carefully estimate how long it would take you to finish an assignment, you hit your estimates more frequently.

 Тhe Marketing Owner plays a significant role in this lead time optimization tactic since they're responsible for constantly refining the items on the backlog.